cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
+1. &nbsp;How do I? &ensp; - &ensp; Check that a window element is open and finished rendering before trying to access it?
+   1. I'm currently checking it's Height, and assuming once it HAS a size, it's (mostly) Rendered?
 1. &nbsp;How do I? &ensp; - &ensp; Access the log service from my other libraries and classes?
    1. I put logging into AhLog() Library, Using DI, then access it through either AhLog or DI as needed.
    1. I want it usable for CLI, Libraries, APP, and DI.